 Interestingly, all three key ingredients of golden milk have been proven to have cardioprotective properties.
 When studied, curcumin compounds were discovered to reduce the incidence of heart attacks in post-bypass patients.

-Cinnamon, which has been praised for its blood sugar-lowering capabilities, was also found to improve blood lipid levels in type 2 diabetics.
-Cholesterol, triglycerides, and LDL (“bad”) cholesterol levels, which are all precursors for heart disease, were lowered.
+Cinnamon, which has been praised for its blood sugar-lowering effects, was also found to improve blood lipid levels in people with type 2 diabetes.
+Cholesterol, triglycerides, and LDL (“bad”) cholesterol levels, all precursors to heart disease, were lowered.
 HDL (“good”) cholesterol levels were improved.

-While the exact physiology of this effect is unknown, it is likely that the antioxidant properties of these spices play a role.
+While the exact mechanism of this effect is unknown, the antioxidant properties of these spices likely play a role.

 Lowers blood sugar levels

-Some of the ingredients in golden milk have also shown promise when it comes to lowering blood sugar levels.
+Some of the ingredients in golden milk have also shown promise in lowering blood sugar levels.

 Ginger and cinnamon, in particular, may have a positive impact on fasting blood sugar levels.
-Cinnamon has been a hot topic of research in diabetic patients.
+Cinnamon has been a hot topic of research among patients with diabetes.
 Research on this population has shown that cinnamon does have antihyperglycemic properties, resulting in reduced insulin resistance and lower fasting blood sugar levels.
 It has been suggested that cinnamon regulates carbohydrate absorption following a meal.
 This contributes to its antihyperglycemic effect.

-Although ginger is less commonly associated with blood sugar control, it has proven to have a positive impact in this area as well.
-In fact, research has suggested that adding ginger to your daily regimen in small amounts may lower your fasting blood sugar levels by up to 12% and your hemoglobin A1c level by up to 10%.
+Although ginger is less commonly associated with blood sugar control, it has also proven to have a positive impact in this area.
+In fact, research suggests that adding small amounts of ginger to your daily regimen may lower your fasting blood sugar by up to 12% and your hemoglobin A1c by up to 10%.

 Reduces cancer risk